 Luckily, there is a way to connect entities from other tables.
 For this purpose, there are relationships in Views.
 They can be added in Advanced settings, under Relationships.

-For example, to add the content author’s picture, we add the “Content author” relationship, then go back to the fields, and add the Picture field and the Authored by fields (we can change its label to “Written by”, for example).
+For example, to add the content author’s picture, we add the “Content author” relationship.
+Then we go back to the fields, and add the Picture field and the Authored by fields (we can change its label to “Written by”, for example).

 Contextual filtering in Views